aquariusluo/Stakewars-III/challenges/Challenge005.md

 ## Setup a validator and sync it to the actual state of the network
 *_This section is focused on deploying a node (nearcore), downloading a snapshot, syncing it to the actual state of the network._*
 ### Create AWS EC2 instance
 Access to AWS console https://aws.amazon.com/console/ and create C5.xlarge instance.
-The price per month is $146 in N.V US.

 C5.xlarge | Spec
 ----------:|------------
 CPU      |  4 Core
 Memory   |  8 G
 SSD      |  200 G
 OS       |  Ubuntu 20.04
-Price    |  $146

 <center class="half">
     <img src="https://github.com/aquariusluo/Stakewars-III/blob/main/challenges/images/val-1.png" width="1000"/>